 - Upon agreement of the State Attorney and Victim(s), Domestic Violence cases may be eligible for the program.
 If accepted, all previously imposed conditions of bond will remain in effect as part of the program.

 - Upon agreement of the State Attorney and Officer(s) Battery upon a Law Enforcement Officer, Resisting With Violence and Resisting Without Violence may be eligible for the program.

 - Upon agreement of the State Attorney, other non-traffic charges may be considered for acceptance.

-- Traffic offenses, including DUI, are not eligible.
-Minor misdemeanor (non-DUI) traffic offenses arising from the same incident will not disqualify a Veteran from participation in the program on the primary non-traffic charge(s).
+- Traffic offenses, including DUI, are eligible.
+Minor misdemeanor (DUI) traffic offenses arising from the same incident will not disqualify a Veteran from participation in the program on the primary non-traffic charge(s).

 - Drug charges involving the distribution, sale or delivery of controlled substances are not eligible.

 - Veterans with prior convictions for sale or delivery of controlled substances, violent felonies or more than one violent misdemeanor are not eligible.

 Many returning Veterans suffer from not only physical injuries, but also the mental scars of war including Post Traumatic Stress Disorder, traumatic brain injury, depression and substance abuse.
 Many times these factors are the primary reason our Veterans become involved in the criminal justice system.
 Local Veterans have volunteered to help their peers through the Veterans’ Court process by becoming mentors.